runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 When in human form, they will often wear simple fur wraps and cloaks, with clasps made of carved bone.
-They will use stone or iron knives for skinning their prey when they want furs (most often deer or rabbits, but sometimes foxes, and occasionally bears) , and often trade furs to the 'daal and 'midh.
+They will use stone or iron knives for skinning their prey when they want furs (most often deer or rabbits, but sometimes foxes, and occasionally bears) , and often trade furs and scrimshaw to the 'daal and 'midh.
 They usually eat meat raw, but will smoke and salt excess meat to provide a backup food supply in the winter when prey is scarce.
-Wolf 'fae packs are comprised of 75% natural shapeshifters and 25% direbeasts.
+Wolf 'fae packs are comprised of 70% natural shapeshifters, 20% direbeasts, and 10% non-shapeshifter humans

 ## Jungle Tribes (Xhal'fae)

-Originating from the Æl'xhal, inhabit the jungle in the northwestern reaches of Xuon and the nearby islands.
+Originating from the Æl'xhal, inhabit the jungle in the northwestern reaches of Xuon and the Kita Lau isles.
 Comprised of various feline tribes (jaguars, leopards, tigers).
 Most Xhal'fae take on a humanoid form, but with notable animal features.
 They are competent shapeshifters, but tend to use this ability to optimize their shape to